close 2023 Black Friday Sales

 2. Click the Restore button after choosing the startup disk (Macintosh HD) from the sidebar.
 Warning: Your boot disk will be formatted to look exactly like the image file.

-3. Third, select the Image button and then the image file for the boot drive.
+3. Select Image and then choose the image file for the boot drive.

-Donemax Disk Clone for Mac can help you create a bootable clone for Mac.
-The OS Clone mode is able to clone everything of the Mac to an external hard drive and make it be bootable.
+Donemax Disk Clone for Mac can easily help you create a bootable clone for Mac.
+Its OS Clone mode is able to clone everything of the Mac to an external hard drive and make it bootable.

-Just connect the external hard drive on where you save the disk image backup.
-Then open the external hard drive and find the disk image backup.
-Open the disk image backup, find the deleted files and copy them to your Mac.
+To restore Mac files from disk image, just connect the external hard drive on where you save the disk image yo the Mac.
+Find and pen the disk image backup, find the deleted files and copy them to your Mac.

-If you're using a Mac, we hope this article clarifies the steps necessary to build a disk image of your Mac's starting drive.
-Disk Utility, a graphical user interface app that makes making disk images easy, is the most reliable and secure option.
+If you're using macOS Sonoma, we hope this article clarifies the steps necessary to build a disk image of your Mac's system drive and revert from it.
+Both Disk Utility, a built-in graphical user interface app, and Donemax Disk Clone for Mac are the most reliable and secure options that make making disk images easy.
 The Terminal method of making and managing a starting disk image is an option for more experienced users.
-The article also covered how to use Disk Utility to revert a backup of a startup disk to a working disk.

 Before attempting any major troubleshooting steps, such as restoring from an image file to the starting drive, you should always back up your Mac.
 Data loss is possible if the source and target drives are selected incorrectly.
-A Mac data recovery program can save the day in such a precarious scenario.
-If you've accidentally deleted some crucial files or experienced logical data loss, this program can help you retrieve them.
+A Mac data recovery program can save the day if you've accidentally deleted some crucial files or experienced logical data loss.

 Christina